 As of December 31, 2012, the Company had received collateral primarily in connection with client margin loans with a market value of approximately \$375.8 million, which it can sell, re-pledge or loan.
-Of this amount, approximately \$41.5 million has been pledged or loaned as of December 31, 2012; \$22.2 million was pledged with client-owned securities to the OCC as collateral to secure client obligations related to options positions, and \$19.3 million was loaned to the NSCC through participation in its Stock Borrow Program.
-Additionally, approximately \$40.3 million are held at banks in connection with unutilized secured margin lines of credit; these securities may be used as collateral for loans from these banks.
-The remainder of \$294.0 million had not been re-pledged, loaned or sold, and as of December 31, 2012 there are no restrictions that materially limited the Company's ability to re-pledge, loan or sell the remaining \$334.3 million of client collateral.
+Of this amount, approximately \$41.5 million had been pledged or loaned as of December 31, 2012; \$22.2 million was pledged with client-owned securities to the OCC as collateral to secure client obligations related to options positions, and \$19.3 million was loaned to the NSCC through participation in its Stock Borrow Program.
+Additionally, approximately \$40.3 million were held at banks in connection with unutilized secured margin lines of credit; these securities may be used as collateral for loans from these banks.
+The remainder of \$294.0 million had not been re-pledged, loaned or sold, and as of December 31, 2012 there were no restrictions that materially limited the Company's ability to re-pledge, loan or sell the remaining \$334.3 million of client collateral.
+In May 2013, the Company ended its participation in the National Securities Clearing Corporation ("NSCC") Stock Borrow Program and all pledged collateral was returned to the Company.

-Trading securities on the unaudited condensed consolidated statements of financial condition includes \$0.9 million pledged to clearing organizations at June 30, 2013 and December 31, 2012, respectively.
+Trading securities on the unaudited condensed consolidated statements of financial condition includes \$0.9 million pledged to clearing organizations at September 30, 2013 and December 31, 2012, respectively.